ProAccess/MakeMyHOAok/HOA Cert Program.md

 Proposed amendment to include certification eligibility information
 -------------------------------------------------------------------

+This example is numbered for California but should be readily adaptable for any state.

 Add new Civil Code §5105(a)(9) to require that information be provided regarding how any association member may apply for certification under this program.
 The new paragraph regarding mandated Election Rules might read like the following:

 > "Ensure any director ballot and list of board candidates include information regarding how any association member may apply for certification as provided under Civil Code §6200.
 Such information must include the association's Secretary of State entity number so as to enable such application.
 The information shall contain substantially the following: